mxchinegod/digits-api-main/README.md

  - 🗄 DB [ mongoose ]
      - All models are highly fluid and will accept most JSON as valid.
 This is by design as features are evaluated.
 Field validation will occur at a later date.
  - 🧮 Preprocessing [ node ]
-     - While not all data can/should be preprocessed by digits-api-main, a lot is.
+     - While not all data can/should be preprocessed by `digits-api-main`, a lot is.
 That puts it realistically in the role of a preprocessor.
 While all nodes technically work with dataframes and such, a lot of the focus in downstream responses ends up being data.

 <br>